PrestaShop/prestashop.github.io/news/_posts/2022-01-05-multistore-configuration-forms.md

 For this purpose we decided to take advantage of Symfony form extensions, so that to add the new checkboxes and multistore dropdowns on a configuration form, a developer only needs to extend our our multistore extension.

-Then we added multistore helper methods for Configuration classes, to make saving data for the right context depending on which checkboxes are checked a breeze.
+Then we added multistore helper methods for Configuration classes, to make saving data for the right context a breeze (depending on which checkboxes are checked).
 See how the new `updateConfigurationValue` method is used [here](https://github.com/PrestaShop/example-modules/blob/master/demomultistoreform/src/Form/ContentBlockDataConfiguration.php).

 Finally, we created a new multistore Javascript component, which only needs to be instantiated in order to make the multistore form reactive.
 You can see it in action in [the multistore example module](https://github.com/PrestaShop/example-modules/blob/master/demomultistoreform/views/js/form.js).